davinerd/dhis2-tools-dab/docs/service_scripts.md

 `dhis2-set-credentials` can be used within script and postsetup scripts as well, or manually from shell to change/rotate credentials, even as a part of a cron job.

+Please note: when changing DHIS2 admin credentials via the `dhis2-admin` service, **currently active admin sessions are not invalidated**.
+If you want to invalidate when the password is changed, please set the variable `INVALIDATE_ADMIN_SESSION` to `true` before running the script.

 ### Example
 Usage:
 ```